movim/movim_docker/README.md

 ## Getting Started

 Firstly, clone this repository to a local directory on your server/workstation.
-I reccommend /opt/docker/ but anywhere is fine.
+I recommend /opt/docker/movim/ but anywhere is fine.
 ```
-git clone git@github.com:kawaii/movim_docker.git
+git clone git@github.com:kawaii/movim_docker.git /opt/docker/movim/
 ```
 You should notice a file within the new /movim_docker/ directory called movim.env.
 You need to edit the default vaues contained within this file.
 ```